paulmooreparks/Xfer/README.md

 }
 ```

-#### CharDef PI
+#### Custom Character Definitions - `chardef`

-The `chardef` PI allows you to define custom character aliases for use in character elements:
+The `chardef` processing instruction allows you to define custom character aliases for use in character elements:

 ```xfer
 <! chardef {